AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 To make an attack, roll your weapon’s damage die.
 The target of the attack subtracts their armor and reduces their Grit by the remainder.
 If there is no excess damage, the target was able to avoid or otherwise defend against the attack.
 If there is more damage dealt than the remaining Grit, the excess damage becomes Direct Damage.

+## Direct Damage

-Direct Damage represents the attack making physical contact with the target, and causes a STR Save to avoid Critical Damage.
+Direct Damage represents the attack making actual contact with the target.

-## Critical Damage Save
+Most attacks deal with Direct Damage to STR.
+Some attacks deal damage to DEX (entangling, slowing, paralyzing) or WIL (stunning, confusing, psychic), which will be indicated in the attack's description.

-After receiving Direct Damage, make a STR Save and roll higher than that amount to avoid Critical Damage.
+After receiving Direct Damage, make a Save with the affected attribute and roll higher than that amount to avoid a Wound.

 This Save can be *impaired* due to being overwhelmed by multiple attackers, hit with a specific bane or weakness, or other particularly harmful attacks.
 This Save can be *enhanced* due to being focused on defense, being attacked with something you're resistant to, or other beneficial circumstances.

-This Save defaults to STR, but attacks or weapons that indicate they deal Direct Damage DEX or WIL causes Critical Damage Saves with the respective attribute.

-## Critical Damage
+## Wound

-If you suffer Critical Damage, step down your STR and suffer any Critical Damage effects from your attackers.
-(If you made your Critical Damage Save with something other than STR, step that Attribute down instead).
+If you suffer a Wound, step down the effected attribute (usually STR) and suffer any Wound effects from your attackers.

-If your STR steps down below a d4 (zero STR) you become *incapacitated*.
+If any attribute steps down below a d4 (to zero) you become *incapacitated*.
 An *incapacitated* creature can only weakly crawl, and will die in an hour without assistance.
-First aid from an ally gets you back on your feet, but doesn’t restore your STR.
+First aid from an ally gets you back on your feet, but doesn’t restore any attributes.

-Taking Direct Damage, or trying to step down your die, at zero STR is lethal.
+Taking Direct Damage or a Wound to an attribute at zero results in death.

 See [Harm and Healing](/Rules/Harm & Healing) for more details.

 ## Overflow Damage

-If the amount of Direct Damage you received is equal to or greater than the highest value on your STR die, immediately suffer Critical Damage.
-If the damage in excess of that amount is still equal to or greater than your now lowered STR die, repeat.
-If it is lower, make a Critical Damage Save as usual trying to roll higher the remaining damage.
+If the amount of Direct Damage you received is equal to or greater than the highest value on the effected die immediately suffer a Wound.

-If your STR steps below a d4 during this process, you become incapacitated and ignore any remaining damage.
+If there is damage in excess of that amount make a Direct Damage Save as usual against that amount.

 ## Attack Modifiers